 Depending on the tumor, the original biopsy (tissue sample taken with a needle or taken during surgery) can be reexamined and stained, using a chemical called MIB-1 stain (or ki67) and this can give an idea of how aggressive the tumor is likely to be in the future.

 Many different treatment options available to you, including doing nothing.
 It important to know that some patients will be symptom-free for many years without any treatment.
 Treatment options include:

 Pain medications: simple pain relief, as and when required.

 A procedure done in the x-ray department where a catheter is passed into an artery in your leg and threaded up into your liver.
-A substance is then injected in order to block the main artery to the liver.
-This is very effective but can cause pain and produce fevers for some days after the procedure.
+A substance then injected in order to block the main artery to the liver.
+This is very effective but can cause pain and produce fevers for some days because after the procedure.
 Occasionally there can be more serious side effects such as liver failure or abscess formation.

 TACE (or chemoembolization) sometimes given through the catheter at the same time as the embolization.

 Trans-arterial radio-embolization (TARE):